-If you take an image that you like, you can save the image along with the settings used in that image to make it even easier to take pictures.
+If you take an image that you like, you can save the image along with the settings used in that image to make it even easier to replicate the look of the image.

-- Select from USER 1 to 3 for which settings were saved on the screen in Step 2 on p.142. - Press the ⊙/⋒ button.
+- Select from USER 1 to 3 to which settings were saved on the screen in Step 2 on p.136. - Press the ⊙/ m button.